matilhaestudio/rails_bootstrap_v2/README.md

-# matilha_server_boilerplate
+# Matilha RoR Server Boilerplate

-Base project to easy server deployment for RoR
+Base project to easy server deployment for RoR.
+Made with Docker ;)

 ##Should provide a base project with:
 - Common gems